ChrisSantosLang/AiTournament/README.md

 Running the code will output three files:
  * `{strategy_name}_results.csv` shows what the players selected in each round of each match and how often they won (as a %).
  * `{strategy_name}_stats.csv` shows how well each strategy performed against the other strategies.
  * `{strategy_name}_submission.csv` is the file to submit for a Kaggle contest.
-It contains only the mean "ewins" of your submission (see about "ewins" below).
+It contains only the "skill" rating for your submission (see calculation below).

 The stats file shows the "edge" and win rate of several strategies against each other.
 The standard competing strategies include